Updated: Apr 22, 2022

 I, of course, never wanted it to end.
 But it did, and so, mostly, did my short-term status as friend to the artists.
 Soon I was a driver again, and we were on the way back to Portland.
 Everyone was tired and not even Goodman had enough energy to joke around.
 Nobody said much of anything.
 By the time we got to the Jetport and they'd piled out, grabbed their gear, and trudged into the terminal, I had to remind myself to be content with how nice they'd been for three days and what an amazing gig I'd had and how jealous my fellow driver Steve would be.

 But then Prine came back out of the terminal, walked over and in his squinting way looked me in the eye, held out his hand, and said, "Thanks, man, almost forgot."
 And that made all the difference.

 RIP John Prine, we won't see your like again.
 And, that goes for Steve Goodman, too.

-Jim Nichols, who has worked a variety of jobs including bartender, pilot, taxi driver, orange picker, travel agent, and dispatcher for an air taxi service, has written three novels, including the award-wining Closer all the Time and Blue Summer, which is scheduled for release in August 2020.
+Jim Nichols, who has worked a variety of jobs including bartender, pilot, taxi driver, orange picker, travel agent, and dispatcher for an air taxi service, has written three novels, including the award-wining Closer all the Time and his latest novel Blue Summer.